ankursoni/kubernetes-operator-roiergasias/examples/machine-learning/aws/README.md

 # browse pod created by the job
 kubectl get pods -n roiergasias

-# check pod logs for the output
+# check pod logs for the output and wait till it is completed
 kubectl logs roiergasias-aws-<STRING_FROM_PREVIOUS_STEP> -n roiergasias

 # delete the manifest